 Insurance that you buy for the building(s) on the land you own.
 This insurance should be high enough to pay for the building to be re-built if it is destroyed by fire or other hazards listed in the policy.

-Taxes charged by the municipality where the home is located based on the value of home.
-In some cases the lender will collect a monthly amount to cover your property taxes, which is then paid by the lender to the municipality on your behalf.
+Taxes charged by the municipality where the home is located based on the value of the home.
+In some cases, the lender will collect a monthly amount to cover your property taxes, which is then paid by the lender to the municipality on your behalf.